-The Engaged Learning Series (ELS) is a university-wide series of events designed to engage students, faculty, staff, and community in discussion, debate, dialogue, learning, and action around an issue of public concern.
-For 2016-2017, the series aims to raise awareness, improve personal behavior, and increase public engagement around the issue of “privilege.”
+The Engaged Learning Series (ELS) is a university-wide series of events and programs designed to engage students, faculty, staff, and community in discussion, debate, dialogue, learning, and action around an issue of public concern.

 The upcoming theme and program is undergoing review.
 Updates will be posted for the academic year of 2023-2024 in August 2023.